Skip to main contentSkip to footer

 Types of Assessments

-Assignments, discussions, and quizzes to do according to a prescribed schedule.
+Quizzes and discussions are due according to a prescribed schedule.
 Also, there will be a comprehensive final exam.

 IMPORTANT: In order to take the course online, you will need to obtain the required textbook.
 The textbook is the only cost required for the course.